Voice – Social Democracy: Criminal charges and accusations

 In August 2021, former President of the Financial Administration František Imrecze and IT entrepreneur Michal Suchoba (both pleading guilty of bribery) testified that in 2014, incumbent party leader Peter Pellegrini then serving as Deputy Minister of Finance had asked for and subsequently received a bribe of €150,000 for political support for the adoption of a virtual treasury.
 As of January 2023, the National Crime Agency has not filed charges in this case.
 In 2018, Pellegrini had a property case, having bought a luxury apartment in Bratislava for €410,000.
 According to his property declaration, Pellegrini was to cover €246,000 from his own income and borrow the remainder, despite reports suggesting that since 2006 he has earned a total of €460,000 from public office.

-In April 2022, as a part of the testimony of former President of the Financial Administration František Imrecze about an alleged criminal organization led by former prime minister of Slovakia and incumbent leader of Direction – Slovak Social Democracy Robert Fico, the current party deputy chairman Erik Tomáš was to illegally obtain compromising materials on their political rival and then opposition leader Igor Matovič by abusing state bodies,.
+In April 2022, as a part of the testimony of former President of the Financial Administration František Imrecze about an alleged criminal organization led by former prime minister of Slovakia and incumbent leader of Direction – Slovak Social Democracy Robert Fico, the current party deputy chairman Erik Tomáš was to illegally obtain compromising materials on their political rival and then opposition leader Igor Matovič by abusing state bodies.
 The National Crime Agency has not filed charges in this case because it is barred by the statute of limitations.

-In December 2020, the former President of the Police Force Milan Lučanský, nominated by the former minister of interior in Pellegrini's cabinet, currently serving as deputy leader of the party Denisa Saková, was charged with bribery.
-During 2018–2019, Lučanský was to receive bribes in the total amount of €510,000.
-On 30 December 2020, Lučanský committed suicide, so his case was dismissed.
-In April 2021, IT entrepreneur Michal Suchoba (pleading guilty of bribery) testified that the former deputy prime minister and minister of finance in Pellegrini's cabinet Peter Kažimír was to receive a regular annual bribe of €500,000 regarding IT orders at the Financial Directorate.
-The National Crime Agency has not filed charges in this case.
-Kažimír was repeatedly charged with bribing the former President of the Financial Administration František Imrecze in the amount of €50,000.
-His charge was reinstated in November 2022 after being dismissed by the Attorney General Maroš Žilinka.
-In May 2022, the former minister of justice in Pellegrini's cabinet Gábor Gál was charged with bribery.
-As of January 2023, Gál is still charged.